 The concept of a “collective identity” formed between people that follow similar fads or lifestyles that revolve around a certain kind of popular culture demonstrates further how popular culture can influence personal identity.
 Popular culture has led to the rise of fads like straightedge, which emphasizes certain beliefs and lifestyle choices.
 The effect on people of being a part of a popular culture group like this with a “collective identity” is emphasized by Brian Cogan in his essay Pop Culture and Individual Identity when he states, “…the shared belief systems and rituals do not simply provide escape, they provide a sense of meaning and a way of making sense of existence, functioning the same way as religion or ideology” (Cogan).
 The implication of this argument is that not only does popular culture influence people’s identity, but also it can even give them meaning in their life and a sort of template for which they can live by.
 These subcultures that arise within popular culture are demonstrative of how popular culture can be a source for ideas and reflections.
 However, the term “collective identity” gives the impression that everyone who follows that group has the exact same ideas and impressions on what it means to be a part of the group when really it is all the same ideas that are interpreted in different ways.
 Cogan mentions that the musician who was credited with starting the straightedge movement was rebuffed by a fan for going against the straightedge motto by drinking caffeine.
 This seemingly insignificant incident demonstrates that even in groups of popular culture where there is a relatively structured set of guidelines for meaning and behavior, these guidelines and meanings are all interpreted differently by their audience.
 These group identity dynamics illustrates how people are influenced differently by popular culture, and even if they appear to have the same beliefs and ideas from the same product of popular culture, they have different interpretations of these ideas.
+It might be more beneficial for establishing your own argument to analyze another subculture rather than recapitulating too much of Cogan.